 The Initiative Foundation will award a total of $3.6 million to fund a limited number of pilot projects.
 This grant was recommended by the Lessard-Sams Outdoor Heritage Council (LSOHC) and funded by the Minnesota Legislature through the Outdoor Heritage Fund.
-At least two rounds of inquiries will be reviewed—one in late 2014 and another in early 2015.Who is eligible to apply?What types of projects are considered innovative and eligible?What activities are not eligible?What are the matching requirements?What is the application process?How can I get additional program information?
+The first round of inquiries was reviewed in late 2014.
+Round 2 requests for proposals and the submission deadline will be announced in early February 2015.Who is eligible to apply?What types of projects are considered innovative and eligible?What activities are not eligible?What are the matching requirements?What is the application process?How can I get additional program information?

 - Local units of government including joint powers organizations

 - Registered 501(c)(3) nonprofit organizations

 Priority will be given to local partnerships and those that demonstrate the administrative, financial and logistical capacity to effectively implement innovative AIS prevention strategies.

 This program will fund only innovative and comprehensive strategies that accomplish one or more of the following:

 - Employ existing AIS prevention technologies in new ways

 - Pilot emerging prevention strategies

 - Employ locally enforced experimental regulations on targeted waters